 While we were waiting for Wishes (now Happily Ever After) to begin, Patch conducted a trivia game onboard, and awarded prizes from his treasure chest to the winners.
 My son received a plastic pirate sword, and my daughter received some treasure beads to wear.
 Patch also was available on the boat while we were waiting for the fireworks for photos.
 Guests could go to the front of the boat and pose with Patch.

-Soon we heard the music from Wishes, and watched the amazing display from the boat.
+Soon we heard the music from the fireworks, and watched the amazing display from the boat.
 We were sitting on the left side of the boat, and had a better view of the fireworks than those guests on the right side.
 Now, of course this all depends on where the boat docks in the water.
-The motor was turned off, and we were able to watch with wonder, as the soundtrack from Wishes was playing on the boats speakers….pure magic!
+The motor was turned off, and we were able to watch with wonder, as the soundtrack from the fireworks was playing on the boats speakers….pure magic!

 When the spectacle was over, we cruised back to the Contemporary and were greeted on the dock by Peter Pan, who was holding a magical lit lantern (which was supposed to be Tink inside).
 We were sitting in the front of the boat, so we were the first ones off, and Peter Pan took my children and their friends we cruised with by the hand and walked them up the dock closer to the hotel near the pool where he was then available for pictures.
 Along the walk he was talking to them about Pirate adventures and Neverland.
 Peter was so gracious and patient, we were the first to take pictures with him, and my kids wanted more of him, so we waited to see him again.
 There did not seem to be a rush to have Peter leave by the character handler; he was there until all the passengers that wanted to saw him (some folks left right away though).